JACKI LYDEN, HOST:

 Ramos' abduction highlights the scourge of kidnappings in the country.
 And as NPR's Juan Forero reports, such crimes have shot up dramatically during President Hugo Chavez's 13 years in office.

-JUAN FORERO: Wilson Ramos came home to a hero's welcome, to neighbors celebrating his return.
+JUAN FORERO, BYLINE: Wilson Ramos came home to a hero's welcome, to neighbors celebrating his return.

 (SOUNDBITE OF CHEERING)

 FORERO: His mother wrapped her arms around him, crying, how good God is.

 FORERO: It ended happily for Ramos, a catcher for the Washington Nationals who was here to play in the Venezuelan winter league.
 But it's not uncommon for hostages to die here.
 And the usual path to freedom involves paying a big ransom.